kelleghan1/quick-chat/README.md

 * The SDK is imported into the project as a node module through the package.json from the local_modules folder.

+* Created with create-react-app.

+* Utilizes the React Context API.

+* Utilizes SCSS modules to scramble classnames.

 * Enzyme was included for component testing.

+* Utilizes Concurrently to start server and client in parallel.